A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics.

 Certain conditions may cause people to drink too much water (polydipsia), which can contribute to the development of hyponatremia.

 Thiazide diuretics (sometimes called water pills) are a common cause of hyponatremia.
-These drugs increase sodium excretion, which increases water excretion.
-Thiazide diuretics are usually well-tolerated but can cause hyponatremia in people prone to low sodium, particularly the elderly.
+These medications increase sodium excretion, which increases water excretion.
+Thiazide diuretics are usually well-tolerated but can cause hyponatremia in people prone to low sodium, particularly older adults.

 Role of vasopressin

 Vasopressin (also called antidiuretic hormone) is a substance naturally produced in the body that helps regulate the amount of water in the body by controlling how much water is excreted by the kidneys.
 Vasopressin decreases water excretion by the kidneys, which retains more water in the body and dilutes the sodium.
 The pituitary gland produces and releases vasopressin when the blood volume (amount of fluid in the blood vessels) or blood pressure goes down or when levels of electrolytes (such as sodium) become too high.